uaf-math/calc1/index.md

 <!-- ### <span style="color:orange">WEBPAGE UNDER CONSTRUCTION FOR XXX YYYY</span> -->

-<span style="color:orange">WEBPAGE UNDER CONSTRUCTION FOR SPRING 2020</span>

-### ALL DATES ARE SUBJECT TO CHANGE

-Welcome to the central homepage for all in-person sections of Calculus I in **Spring 2020**.
+Welcome to the central homepage for all in-person sections of MATH 251 Calculus I in **Spring 2020**.
 We are in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

 ### Getting Started